jflowaa/plank_games/README.md

 > This process can be simplified

-You'll need to have Minikube and Docker/Podman installed and running.
-You'll also need the `ingress` addon.
+You'll need to have Minikube and Docker/Podman installed.
+Once installed you can start Minikube and set it up with:

 ```bash
 minikube start
 minikube addons enable ingress
 ```

-You'll also want to update your host file to allow for domain resolving to Minikube's IP:
+To allow for domain resolving to Minikube's IP:

 ```bash
 echo "$(minikube ip)  plank.games" >> /etc/hosts
 ```

-To start:

-- While volume mount image isn't setup:
-  - Build image of server: `docker build . -f deployment/Dockerfile -t plank-games:v1`
-  - Add image to Minikube: `minikube image load plank-games:v1`
-  - Update [deployment/base/deployment.yaml](deployment/base/deployment.yaml) with tag used
-  - Then apply manifests to cluster: `kubectl apply -k deployment/base/`
-- When volume mount image is setup:
-  - todo

-Now you can vist [plank-games.test](http://plank-games.test) from your browser.

-> Configure a way to run under volume mount
+TODO: instructions for ksync